 When to visit Kakadu National Park?

 The best time of year to visit Darwin and Kakadu is the dry season, between May and October (or a few weeks at either end depending on the length and severity of the wet season).
-From October to November there is a build up of humidity with the storm season kicking in from October to January.
+From October to November there is a build up of humidity with the storm season kicking in from October to March.
 During the storm season, roads are often cut off following downpours of afternoon rain.
-And then January to March is just soaked, the unsealed roads are closed and unwary travellers can be stuck for days, so we suggest that this is not the ideal time to explore the area.
+January to March is just soaked, the unsealed roads are closed and unwary travellers can be stuck for days, so we suggest that this is not the ideal time to explore the area.